alyashour/alyashour/README.md

 I'm a third year Computer Software Engineering student at Western University.
 I'm also founder and president of WE Autopilot club.
 Check us out on [our org page](https://github.com/WE-Autopilot).

-- 🔭 I’m currently working on CVA & Recurse
+- 🔭 I’m currently working on Kairos
-- 🌱 I’m currently learning Go, C++, OpenGL
+- 🌱 I’m currently learning C++, ROS2, Machine Learning, and OpenGL

 ## 💻 Software Skills, Technologies, & Tools 🛠️